galawaydude/data-place/200 cp-dsa/contests/Weekly Contest 460.md

 };
 ```
 #### Logic
-So, basically you can select any three elements you want right, and you want to maximize the median of the sums.
+So, basically you can select any three elements you want right, and you want to maximize the median of the sums. so basically try to get the maximum medians.
+now, in three numbers the median would be the second biggest number, this is literally all you need, the first thing you c
 #### Notes